levitation-opensource/tcpoverudp2/README.md

 ## tcpoverudp2: Forward TCP connections using UDP over two network interfaces in parallel

 Does your link suffer from a high packet loss?
 Do you have an account in public internet with perl scripting support?
-This tool can provide you a reliable fast TCP (web proxy + SSH) connectivity while constantly retrying transmissions on link of any quality.
+This tool can provide you a reliable fast TCP (web proxy + SSH) connectivity while constantly duplicating packets over two interfaces and retrying transmissions on link of any quality.

-The algorithm sends packets over two network interfaces concurrently in order to ensure that connection works as reliably as possible regardless of intermittent packet loss in either of them (assuming that the packet loss on either of the interfaces usually happen at unrelated moments).
+The algorithm sends packets over two network interfaces concurrently in order to ensure that connection works as reliably as possible regardless of intermittent packet loss in either of the interfaces (assuming that the packet loss on either of the interfaces usually happen at unrelated moments).

 ### Usage: